Elementor Heading Bike Logo 5

 When and where can you take your bike on the tube?

 The short answer is, unless it is a folding bike (which are allowed anywhere on the tube at any time) you can only take your bike on London Underground trains outside the rush-hour and not on the deep-section tunnels (although the new Elizabeth Line does allow bikes in tunnelled sections). see the map above.
+Non-Folding e-bikes are now banned from the Underground at all times due to fire risks.

 This means that the times you can go on the tube with a bike are: